LispCookbook/cl-cookbook/debugging.md

 - in Slime, press `v` on a stacktrace to be redirected to the source file at the right line,
 - hit enter on a frame for more details,
-- we can explore the functionnality with the menu that should appear in our editor.
+- we can explore the functionality with the menu that should appear in our editor.
 See the "break" section below for a few more commands (eval in frame, etc).